 The one that is probably most sophisticated and different is Patient Opinion which starts in a different place – it asks people to tell the story of their issue and from this constructs and connects with various services who may be able to respond.

-Patient Opinion is interesting because it tries to respond to the whole person rather than just treating someone as though they are the sum of their condition.
+Care Opinion is interesting because it tries to respond to the whole person rather than just treating someone as though they are the sum of their condition.
 I think this is particularly important given that local health systems are increasingly trying to develop more integrated and personalised services.

 The situation is further complicated by how well signposted feedback services are.
 Here are examples with web links from three NHS Trusts.